danielbarry/d3ad-social/readme.md

 configuration for the server.
 This of course is a secret and should not be added to git.

+For running on a server, you may also use the bash script contain in `cycle.sh`, please read this small script to understand how it works.

 ## Contributing

 **Source:** Please fork the project and submit a Merge Request.